 Last but not least, feel free to contact me and ask me anything from school-related matters to local festivals or events.

 PAVE @ Michigan is a collaboration between the PAVE program (administered by the University of Michigan Depression Center) and the Veteran and Military Services Program.
-To learn more about available services for veterans, military members, and their families, please visit the Depression Center’s website.
+To learn more about available services for veterans, military members, and their families, please visit the Eisenberg Family Depressions Center's College Mental Health webpage.